4paradigm/OpenMLDB/docs/en/quickstart/data_import_guide.md

 # Data Import Quickstart

-There are 2 versions of OpenMLDB: the standalone version and cluster version.
+There are two versions of OpenMLDB: the standalone version and cluster version.
 - For standalone version, datasets are all stored in the memory.
 Only [`LOAD DATA`](../reference/sql/dml/LOAD_DATA_STATEMENT.md) can be used to import data in this mode.
 - For the cluster version, datasets are stored separately in the offline and online storage engines.
 Offline and online ends don't share the data.